msillano/tuyaDAEMON/Tuya_cloud_API/readme.md

         },
    ````

-note: Although `_APIstatus` and `_APIinstruction` are actually _pseudoDP_, they are present as DP in `alldevice`, to allow definition and control of the log output.
+note: Although `_APIstatus` and `_APIinstruction` are actually _pseudoDP_, they are present as DP in `alldevice.fake`, to allow definition and control of the log output.

 ### tools update (preliminary)
 * The use of OpenAPI could allow the automation of some tedious manual steps still required by the tools, such as identifying the DPs of a new device.
-* It also opens up the possibility of new tools, like an 'automation tool', to build a more user-friendly alternative to existing APPs like SmartLife.
+* It also opens up the possibility of new tools, like an 'automation tool', to build a more user-friendly alternative to existing APPs like SmartLife (for example, as required by 'mirror' devices setup).